szjani/predaddy/README.md

 ========

 It is a library which gives you some usable classes to be able to use common DDD patterns.
-You can find samples in the sample directory.
+You can find some examples in the [sample directory](https://github.com/szjani/predaddy/tree/master/sample).

 EventBus
 --------